greenelab/czi-seed-rfa/manuscript.md

 with known ground truth.
-We will adapt the software we developed for transfer learning of features from bulk data recount [@1GtRgPRxn] to facilitate querying of signatures in new user-defined datasets.
+We will adapt the software we developed for transfer learning of features from bulk data recount [@1GtRgPRxn] to facilitate querying of signatures in new user-defined datasets (delivery of which is described in the next aim).
 As datasets accumulate and methods are refined, the biological basis and reference catalog of gene weights will evolve over time.
-To enable reproducible research leveraging HCA, we will implement a content-based versioning system, which identifies a reference catalog by the gene weights and gene/transcript cDNA sequences using a hash function.
-Such a versioning and provenance identification and detection framework has proven successful in the bulk RNA-seq context [@1FQ0kp4Dj].
+To enable reproducible research leveraging HCA, we will implement a content-based versioning system, which identifies versions of the reference cell type catalog by the gene weights and transcript nucleotide sequences using a hash function.
+Such a hash-based versioning and provenance identification and detection framework has proven successful in the bulk RNA-seq context to support reproducible computational analyses [@1FQ0kp4Dj].

 *Differentiating context-specific latent spaces from latent spaces that are universal across biological contexts:* The search tool to